WFIOST/HADES.H3VR/README.md

 - Bleeding
     - Damage to the player causes *bleeding* to body parts
-    - Use bandages, MedKits, Morphine, etc to heal
+    - Use bandages, MedKits, Morphine, Painkillers to heal
+    - Shot?
+Have a quick adrenalin rush and sprint out of there!
+You can extend this effect with adrenalin syringes, but be warned, take too much and die

 - Realistic Movement
     - No more MEGA jump